kathrynandersondata/COVID_UpcomingElection/README.md

 On a nationwide level for all states, the difference between infection rates was more pronounced and the the highest parties were <i>reversed</i>: Republican counties had a higher infection rate of 3.75% while Democrat ones had 2.91%.
 However, this is less significant since COVID case rates are less likely to predict outcomes for states who are historically strong Democratic or Republican counties.

+Out of the 1100 counties in swing states this year, only 19 switched their vote from Republican to Democrat, and 12 switched from Democrat to Republican!
+Votes for Democrats increased by 6.5 million, however, compared to only 5.5 million for the Republicans.

 **Graphs:**

 <div style="text-align: center">